-The application fee is only waived if an applicant is a former member of the Peace Corps, AmeriCorps, or Teach for America within three years of applying.
-It is also waived for current or former members of the U.S. Military who has been on active duty within three years of applying.
+The application fee is waived for applicants who have served in the Peace Corps, AmeriCorps, or Teach for America within three years of applying.
+It is also waived for current or former members of the U.S. Military.
 We do not waive application fees for any other reason.
-Please email RossMMInfo@umich.edu to request an application fee waiver prior to submitting your application by creating a new support ticket and attaching proof of service in one of the above organizations.
+You should request a fee waiver prior to submitting your application by creating a new support ticket and attaching proof of service in one of the above organizations.
 Please indicate the program to which you will be applying.

 We require two letters of recommendation.
 We suggest you request recommendations from persons who have been directly responsible for assessing your academic performance and/or professional experience.
 Examples might include faculty members who can speak of your achievements and accomplishments, a previous manager or internship supervisor, or someone with whom you have worked in a volunteer capacity through a student club or organization.
 The recommendation forms are completed online by your recommenders.
 It is important that recommendations provide details and/or examples to support opinions about an applicant.
 For example, the statement "Julie is a great student" does not provide as much insight as a concrete example of how well Julie performed in-class assignments and outside of class when faced with certain responsibilities and challenges.
 Recommendations that state strong feelings (either positive or negative) without examples are not helpful.